marko-knoebl/slides/sections/react/12-state-en.md

 ## State hook

-`useState` may be called (repeatedly) at the beginning of the component function
+`useState` may be called (repeatedly) inside the component function

 - `useState` takes one parameter - the initial state value
 - on each call `useState` returns an array with two entries: the current state and a function to set the state to a new value